junxzm1990/x86-sok/README.md

 ## Testsuite

-We built the testsuite by using our toolchain, it has more than 4000 binaries, including Linux/Windows 32/64 bits).
+We built the testsuite by using our toolchain.
+It has more than 4000 binaries, including Linux/Windows 32/64 bits.
 The subset of testsuite is in `testsuite` folder.
 The whole testsuite is in [link of google drive](https://drive.google.com/file/d/1Jd1O9eVIeFasOcuQjLcIxFswzKXuK6A8/view?usp=sharing).

 ## Exatract Ground truth from binary